RobDWaller/robdwaller.github.io/_posts/2018-04-20-how-php-type-declarations-work.md

 FATAL ERROR Uncaught TypeError: Return value of bar() must be of the type string, integer returned
 ```

-## Strict types are on a per file basis
+## Strict Types Are Imposed on a File by File Basis

 The other caveat to be aware of is strict types have to be imposed on a file by file basis, they cannot be applied globally.
 This means you have to place `declare(strict_types=1);` in every file where you want strict types to be imposed.
 Again this has been done to help backwards compatibility, but it means you cannot easily impose strict types across an application.